apache/ozone/hadoop-hdds/docs/content/security/SecurityAcls.md

 6. **Read_ACL** – Allows a user to read the ACL on a specific object.
 7. **Write_ACL** – Allows a user to write the ACL on a specific object.

-There are 2 types of ACLs based on their scope - **ACCESS** and **DEFAULT**.<br>
+Where an _scope_ can be:
-Access ACLs are limited only to the specific object and not inherited.
-They control the access to the object itself.
+1. **ACCESS** – Access ACL is applied only to the specific object and not inheritable.
+It controls the access to the object itself.
-Only Default ACLs are inherited by the descendants.
+2. **DEFAULT** - Default ACL is applied to the specific object and will be inherited by object's descendants.
 Default ACLs cannot be set on keys (as there can be no objects under a key).

 ## Ozone Native ACL APIs